PrincetonUniversity/intro_debugging/05_gdb/README.md

 + list - Print out lines in the source code around a line number, e.g., `(gdb) list 42`
 + [enter] - Hitting the [enter] key will execute the most recent previous command
 + quit - Quit `gdb`

-One can combine break and condition, e.g., `(gdb) break file1.c:6 if i >= ARRAYSIZE`.
-One can dereference pointers and print their contents.
-Use the run command to pass command line arguments and input files.
-If you have multiple files then for breakpoints use file:function.
-Breakpoints cause a break before executing the line.

-## What about a program composed of 2 files

-Set a break point in a specific routine not in main

-## Exercise on a larger code

 ## A Newer Version of GDB